Insights

 Smoke Taint

-The most common issue we see leading to wine-related claims after a wildfire event is smoke taint.
-Simply put, this means the wine tastes “smokey” with an “ashy” aftertaste.
-Although there is no evidence this is harmful to consumer’s health, unsurprisingly, a blind sensory study described by the Australian Wine Research Institute showed that “consumers gave very low liking scores for a smoke affected wine compared to an unaffected wine.”[6]
-Wine tasters often describe the flavor as that of burnt rubber, or akin to licking an ashtray.
+The most common issue we see that leads to wine-related claims after a wildfire is smoke taint.
+Simply put, this means the wine tastes “smoky” with an “ashy” aftertaste.
+Although there is no evidence that this is harmful to consumers’ health, unsurprisingly, a blind sensory study described by the Australian Wine Research Institute showed that “consumers gave very low liking scores for a smoke-affected wine compared to an unaffected wine.
+[9]” Wine tasters often describe the flavor as burnt rubber or like licking an ashtray.

-In some cases, the winery may attempt to filter and process the wine to remove the smoke taint; however, this process can also affect the quality of the wine.
-Ultimately, if the wine is significantly smoke tainted, the winery will not want to sell the wine under their labels.
+In some cases, the winery may attempt to filter and process the wine to remove smoke taint; however, this process can also degrade the wine's quality.
+Ultimately, if the wine is significantly smoke-tainted, the winery will not want to sell the wine under its label.

 How Does Smoke Taint Occur?

-Smoke taint can occur as a result of direct contact with smoke residue or through contact with aroma compounds released by fires.
+Smoke taint can occur from direct contact with smoke residue or from exposure to aroma compounds released by fires.
 The aroma compounds, known as volatile phenols, permeate grape skins and bond with sugars in the grape to form glycosides.
-The glycosides do not have a smokey aroma;[7] however, during fermentation (and over time when barreled or bottled), the glycosides break down, releasing the phenols and the smokey flavor.
-As a result, the smoke taint may not be detected for months or even years after the loss event.
+The glycosides do not have a smoky aroma [10]; however, during fermentation (and over time, whether barreled or bottled), the glycosides break down, releasing the phenols and the smoky flavor.

 How Is Smoke Taint Detected?